 In our latest post, Jennifer Sireklove explains — in plain English — environmental, social and governance-focused investment approaches.
 Learn about the three investment objectives and the two options available to achieve those objectives.

-Parametric Responsible Investing solutions.
-Parametric has been offering client-driven, index-based portfolios that incorporate ESG criteria for more than fifteen years now.
+Parametric has been offering client-driven, index-based portfolios that incorporate ESG criteria for more than 15 years.
 Our robust and continually evolving menu of ESG screens and licensed indexes gives investors a wide range of portfolio design choices.
-In many cases, however, investors are well-served by a standardized portfolio with minimal modifications.
-With this in mind, we have designed a series of risk-controlled, index-like exposures that can be used as a core equity portfolio allocation while aligning with common responsible investing themes.
-These strategies represent our best thinking with regard to implementing each theme and are supported by quarterly marketing materials in order to help clients make more informed decisions.
+In many cases, however, investors are well served by a standardized portfolio with minimal modifications.
+With this in mind, we’ve designed a series of risk-controlled, index-like exposures that can be used as a core equity portfolio allocation while aligning with common responsible investing themes.

 Jennifer Sireklove, CFA - Director of Responsible Investing